Essential Oils have many properties effective in diffusion and there is no danger of addiction, so enjoy!

 People who are asthmatics, epileptics, allergic to camphor or who have a tendency to both hypertension or hypotension, must be very careful in their choice of EO used.
 Sylvestre pine is forbidden for people suffering from hypertension.
 Eucalyptus radiata and wild marjoram are forbidden in the case of asthma or epilepsy.

-THE EO FORBIDDEN FOR DIFFUSION FOR EVERYONE
+THE ESSENTIAL OILS FORBIDDEN FOR DIFFUSION FOR EVERYONE

 Dill / Curcuma / Sweet Fennel / Wintergreen / Italian Everlasting/ Verbenone Rosemary